abobija/esp32-police-lights/README.md

 ## Examples

-When all steps from the pattern are over, the pattern will be automatically restarted.
+Note: When all steps from the pattern are over, the pattern will be automatically restarted.

 ### Pattern 1